Aunkon/3DSimulationTest/README.md

 2. For a GET method add a query param with key “name” and value “IDARE” or “idare”
 3. Receive number of boxes in json format like { “boxes”: 7 }

-# Research and Development.
+# Research and Development(Summary) .
 1. This is the first time I use GitHub.
-Basically I use Tortoise svn for version control.
+Rather than, I use Tortoise SVN for version control.
 2. Find Boxes Dragging and re-scaling using drag on online.
 But finally, figure it out by myself.
 3. Other small parts of this project's I was experienced with my professional life.